codingshreyash/llm-council/README.md

 ![llmcouncil](header.jpg)

+> **Note:** This is a fork/modification of the original [LLM Council](https://github.com/karpathy/llm-council) project by [Andrej Karpathy](https://github.com/karpathy).
+The original project used OpenRouter to access multiple LLM providers.
+This version has been modified to use direct API access to OpenAI, Anthropic, and Google (Gemini) instead.

-The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT 5.1, Google Gemini 3.0 Pro, Anthropic Claude Sonnet 4.5, xAI Grok 4, eg.c), you can group them into your "LLM Council".
-This repo is a simple, local web app that essentially looks like ChatGPT except it uses OpenRouter to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.
+The idea of this repo is that instead of asking a question to your favorite LLM provider (e.g. OpenAI GPT-4o, Google Gemini, Anthropic Claude Sonnet, etc.), you can group them into your "LLM Council".
+This repo is a simple, local web app that essentially looks like ChatGPT except it uses direct API access to send your query to multiple LLMs, it then asks them to review and rank each other's work, and finally a Chairman LLM produces the final response.

 In a bit more detail, here is what happens when you submit a query: